How Long Will Love Withdrawal Last?

 The experience of withdrawing provides you the opportunity to embrace recovery and future happiness- I know by experience.
 It's hard but worth it.

-Honor yourself and your life.
-Invest in your wellbeing- you have a right to do so.
-Step into self-care and recovery.
+It is time to honor yourself and your life - you have a right to do so.
+Step into recovery.